Camino de Santiago Packing List: What to Bring

 • Personal hygiene supplies

-Bring what you’ll need for your cycle; rural shops may not stock your preferred products. pads, tampons, or menstrual cup
+Bring what you’ll need for your cycle; rural shops may not stock your preferred products (pads, tampons, menstrual cup, etc.).

 Want to leave some feedback?